 - If you’re unable to protect your hearing and can’t reduce the noise, leave the environment

 - Wear earmuffs or earplugs whenever you’re involved in a loud activity

 - Any noise above 85-decibels can damage your hearing

 The biggest advantage of using ear plus is the level of protection they can provide.
 Since they’re designed to directly fit into the ear canal, the plugs offer more protection than earmuffs, however, they will also significantly hinder your ability to hear ambient noise, which can be dangerous when they’re used for hunting purposes.

 All hearing protection devices must have an NRR rating, by law.
 The highest NRR rating you can purchase is thirty-three.
 Products with twenty-eight to thirty-one NRR is recommended for shooting indoors.

 150 decibels are loud enough to rupture the eardrum, however, in order to kill a person, it would require a decibel rating of 185-200.

 Before shopping for hearing protection, consider how much protection you need.
 This will depend on the type of application you’re using them for.
 Decide whether ear plugs or earmuffs will offer the most comfortable fit for you.
 In many cases, earmuffs are a safer choice, especially when used for hunting.

 The best ear protection for shooting can safeguard your hearing from serious damage.
-The models I’ve included in this guide each earned a high safety rating, scored well in terms of durability and comfort, and will provide the type of protection you need to preserve your hearing.
+The models I’ve included in this guide each earned a high safety rating, scored well in terms of durability and comfort, and will provide the type of protection you need to preserve your hearing & become a range master.
 This guide is designed to show you how these devices work, how they can protect you, and the important features to look for in order to ensure you end up with a model that will prevent both short term and long-term hearing loss.